Now Taking Applications for Sponsor-a-Hive 2021

 To uphold our commitment to sustainability, we designed a beautiful, lasting home with woodworker Cornelius Schmid that is constructed with Forest Stewardship Council (FSC) Certified, sustainably-sourced wood.
 Investing further in local communities and green jobs, our houses are manufactured by Brooklyn Woods, an organization that trains unemployed and low-income New Yorkers in woodworking and fabrication skills.
 Our bee tube partner is industry leader Crown Bees.

 We’re so excited to share our unique native bee home with communities across the country!
-The deadline to apply is 3/31/21.
+The deadline to apply has been extended to 4/30/21.

 Sponsor-a-Hive serves nonprofits, schools, and other organizations that share in our mission to bolster bee populations, healthy habitats, food security, and community resilience.
 Eligible candidates for a Sponsor-a-Hive Native Bee House awards fit the following criteria: